udeluca/udeluca/README.md

 - 🎓 Computer Engineering student at **UBC Okanagan**
 - 💼 Technical Intern developing a production-oriented healthcare platform
 - 🎮 Passionate about Game Development, AI, and Software Engineering
-- 🌎 Brazilian currently studying in Canada
-- 🚀 Always looking for opportunities to build meaningful software

 ---